alainamstutz/JAKi-IPDMA/ACTT2.md

 # Variant
 # Serology
 ```
-Clarifications and discussion points BASELINE data:
+Discussion points BASELINE data:
-1) For Country only Region -> Non-US Site n=148 and US Site n=885: "There were 67 trial sites in 8 countries: the United States (55 sites), Singapore (4), South Korea (2), Mexico (2), Japan (1), Spain (1), the United Kingdom (1), and Denmark (1)."
+1. For Country only Region -> Non-US Site n=148 and US Site n=885: "There were 67 trial sites in 8 countries: the United States (55 sites), Singapore (4), South Korea (2), Mexico (2), Japan (1), Spain (1), the United Kingdom (1), and Denmark (1)."
-2) In the absence of a written policy, other experimental treatment and off-label use of marketed medications intended as specific treatment for Covid-19 were prohibited.
+2. In the absence of a written policy, other experimental treatment and off-label use of marketed medications intended as specific treatment for Covid-19 were prohibited.
 This included glucocorticoids, which were permitted only for standard indications such as adrenal insufficiency, asthma exacerbation, laryngeal edema, septic shock, and acute respiratory distress syndrome.

 # Endpoints